 Tipping Etiquette in Cuba

-Cuba has a strong tipping culture, and you should be respectful of Cuba’s tipping etiquette.
-As a general rule, you should consider tipping costs while planning your travel budget for Cuba.
+Cuba has a strong tipping culture, an interesting fact about Cuba.
+Generally, you should consider tipping costs while planning your travel budget for Cuba.
 Hotels, restaurants, museums, guided tours, and shops are common places to leave tips.

-Plan to carry a handful of $1 or $5 notes of your home currency in your wallet (this is easier and less awkward than having to break larger bills into a change when you want to leave a tip).
+Plan to carry a handful of $1 or $5 notes of your home currency in your wallet (this is easier and less awkward than breaking larger bills into a change when you want to leave a tip).

 You don’t have to tip everyone in Cuba the same amount.
 Some people will earn a higher amount depending on the service they offer.
-Take a look at the section below to learn more about how much to tip in Cuba.
+Look at the section below to learn more about how much to tip in Cuba.

 Pro tip: In addition to tipping in Cuba as a token of your gratitude, Cubans also love when tourists speak Spanish with them.
 Even a few basic phrases will go a long way toward bringing a smile to a local’s face!

-If you’re still new to the Spanish language or a little rusty since your last Spanish class, bring a handy guidebook with you like Cuban Spanish 101: Bilingual Dictionary and Phrasebook for Spanish Learners and Travelers to Cuba.
+If you’re still new to Spanish or a little rusty since your last Spanish class, bring a handy guidebook like Cuban Spanish 101: Bilingual Dictionary and Phrasebook for Spanish Learners and Travelers to Cuba.

 What Currency Do You Use to Tip In Cuba?

 The best currency to tip in Cuba is the Euro because it has the highest “official” and “unofficial” exchange rates.
-However, tipping in Canadian Dollars, British Pounds, and Cuban Pesos is also popular.
+However, tipping in any foreign currency, including the US dollar, is fine.

 - Swiss Franc (CHF)